 Stuck in traffic?
 Waiting on a tarmac?
-Drones may help clear the way.
+Drones may help.

 Among their many other applications, drones have the potential to transform transportation infrastructure.